 The Reset Our Future Fund is Reset's primary way to support organisations and individuals using technology, research, and education to address the threat surveillance capitalism poses to democracy, human rights, and open societies.

-Through this open call, Reset strives to uphold and increase the capacity of individuals, organisations, and companies to address the harms of surveillance capitalism on human rights, democracy, and open societies.
-This open call will support technology-focused interventions, with clear human-centred benefits, that aim to advance the public’s understanding and awareness of surveillance capitalism and its harms; and to strengthen society's ability - as individuals, citizens, consumers, and users - to mitigate and defend against those harms.
-Through the efforts supported, we aim to reaffirm the internet’s priority of promoting healthy and thriving global democracies over profits.
-We believe better more virtuous technology-centred interventions can reduce existing harms and ensure healthier more democratic societies.
+Through this Open Call, Reset strives to uphold and increase society's capacity to understand and address the harms of surveillance capitalism.
+In doing so, the Reset Our Future Fund supports technology-focused interventions with clear human-centred benefits that advance the public’s ability as individuals, citizens, consumers, and users to mitigate and defend against those harms.
+Through the efforts supported, we seek to increase awareness and reaffirm the internet’s ability to promote people over profits.
+We ultimately believe better, more virtuous technology-centred interventions are the best way to help reduce current harms and ensure the existence of healthier, more democratic societies in the future.